What Can We Learn About a Lawsuit from Chess?

 Blitz Chess is a quick type of game where the two players need to make every one of their moves inside a set time of ten minutes or less.
-This is chess as Judgment, where the two sides need to act inside a quick time allotment and bizarre outcomes can happen.
+This is chess as Judgement, where the two sides need to act inside a quick time allotment and bizarre outcomes can happen.

 C for Checkmate

 This is the point at which the king piece is in check and can just move onto squares where it will stay in check.
 It is the finish of the game where either white or black develops with the triumph.
-This is the thing that happens when a judgment is issued by Court.
+This is the thing that happens when a judgement is issued by Court.
 It is the end, subject to claim.

 D for Draw

 A draw can be offered and acknowledged, similar to a 'drop hands' settlement bargain where each gathering packs up and bears their very own expenses.

 This is a dark pawn catch move that can possibly happen when a pawn pushes ahead two spaces to arrive adjoining a restricting pawn, which would then be able to slide corner to corner forward evacuating its rival pawn.
 It's a fun move since some chess players don't have any acquaintance with its existence.